 Legal Guarantees for Investments

-Guarantees for investment and business development have the highest rank, since they are contained in the Country’s Political Constitution.
+Guarantees for investment and business development have the highest rank since they are included in the Country’s Political Constitution.

 In Nicaragua, the right to private property is protected by our Constitution in its Article 5, under "Principles of the Nicaraguan Nation."
 Additionally, the Country's Political Constitution establishes the legal guarantees for foreigners to hold the same rights as Nicaraguans, and also to acquire and own private property.

 The Foreign Investment Promotion Law (344) offers investors fundamental guarantees such as:

 - Freedom to expatriate all capital and profits